Do you know what a roundup post is?

 As the responses come in you're going to have a lot to deal with.
 You may not be writing the post, but you still are responsible for formatting it and getting additional information.

-When I know I have such a massive post coming up I immediately turn to my Virtual Assistant and show him what I am looking for in terms of formatting.
+When I know I have such a massive post coming up, I immediately turn to my Virtual Assistant and show him what I am looking for regarding formatting.